Discover more from ukraine@war

 Fixed my shoe

 The seam on the left heel side of my right shoe fell apart a couple of weeks ago.
 Ordinarily, I would have chucked out the pair and bought new shoes.
-But Putin decided to invade and all the shoe repairmen are busy killing orcs.
+But Putin decided to invade and all the shoe repairmen are busy killing Russian invaders.
 So, I stitched it up myself last night with super strong thread, poured hot wax on the wound and smothered it all in black shoe polish.

 The NYT provides a nice map here.